awslabs/sockeye/docs/inference.md

 Multiple negative constraints and multi-word negative constraints are supported, just like for positive constraints.
 You can also add `<s>` and `</s>` to constraints, to specify that phrases that must not start or end a sentence.
 Don't forget to apply your preprocessing!

+### Scoring

+Lexical constraints can also be used as a rudimentary scoring mechanism, by providing the entire reference (with `<s>` and `</s>` tokens) as a constraint.
+(However, you'll get significantly faster results with [Sockeye's scoring module](scoring.html)).
+For example:

+    echo '{ "text": "This is a test", "constraints": ["<s> Dies ist ein Test </s>"] }' \
+      python3 -m sockeye.translate -m /path/to/model --json-input --beam-size 1 --output-type translation_with_score

+This will output tab-delimited pairs of (score, translation).
+As always, don't forget to apply source- and target-side preprocessing to your input and your constraint.

 ## CPU process per core translation